top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 To ensure to have the best line detection possible the system uses a so called Anit-Instagram algorithm.
 This algorithm determines a color transformation such that the input for the line detector has no color variation.
 This is important because based on color the Duckiebot knows whether it is a middle, a side or a stopping line.
 The algorithm tries to minimize the influence of external illumination variation (scattered sunlight, different colors of light sources, ...).

 ##### Online Calculation
 Our task is to improve the color correction algorithm.
 Our algortihm should run in parallel to the whole system.
-So there should be no more "start" button as there was in the older system.
+So there will be no more "start" button as there was in the older system.
 Approximately every 10 seconds a new color transformation should be calculated.
 The interval time still should be determined but it will be definitively in order of 10 seconds.
 This is because the calculation needs more than 1.5 seconds on the Raspberry Pi.
 It has to be investigated whether a proper parallelization can be achieved such that no other process is disturbed through this computationally expensive process.
 The computation of this transformation is done using image data.
 The current algorithm is implemented using the whole picture.
 This includes potential artifacts!

 ##### Use geometrical information
-To remove potential artifacts is would be valuable to use geometrical information.
+To remove potential artifacts it is valuable to use geometrical information.
 For example since we know that the camera is fixed on the Duckiebot (Same orientation, same field of view, ... over time) we could determine the "road area".
-Considering only the relevant area we should be able to get a more accurate color transformation.
+Considering only the relevant area we will be able to get a more accurate color transformation.

 ###### Self improving system